-Part numbers in this manual are subject to change without notice.
-A \$50 rush fee may be charged for requested same-day shipments.
-Components replaced under warranty will be charged for in accordance with our RGA procedures.
+Part numbers in this manual are subject to change or correction without notice.
 Minimum order charge is \$35, FOB Milwaukee, Wisconsin.
+Components replaced under warranty will be charged for in accordance with our RMA procedures.
 PFlow Industries, Inc. Product Support Department must issue an authorization in advance of any claim for warranty and/or warranty labor.
-Any changes, updates, parts by others or modifications after shipment are unknown to PFlow Industries, Inc.
+This list is based on the job as manufactured and shipped new from PFlow Industries, Inc. Any changes, updates, parts by others, or modifications after shipment are unknown to PFlow Industries, Inc.